Nitrux/nitrux-bug-tracker/README.md

 #### Submitting a bug report

-Before submitting a bug, you should look at the [existing feature requests](https://github.com/Nitrux/nitrux-bug-tracker/issues) and [known issues](https://nxos.org/known-issues) to verify the bug hasn't been reported already.
+Before submitting a bug, you should look at the [existing bug reports](https://github.com/Nitrux/nitrux-bug-tracker/issues) and [known issues](https://nxos.org/known-issues) to verify the bug hasn't been reported already.
 If the bug has not been reported, you should file a new bug report.

 You must specify three things: